Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_review_service_intro.md

 * Service team responsible for the client library:
 * Main contacts:
-* Expected GA date for this library:
+* Expected stable release date for this library:

 ## About the Service